ropensci/GSODR/inst/paper/paper.md

   * a function to help identify stations within a given radius of a point of interest.

-Three additional data sets are included.
-The first is a data set of alternative elevation data based on a 200 meter buffer of elevation values, derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008].
+Additional data, alternative elevation data based on a 200 meter buffer of elevation values, derived from the CGIAR-CSI SRTM 90m Database [@Jarvis2008] are included.
 These data are useful to help address possible inaccuracies and in many cases, missing elevation values, in the reported station elevations.
-The second set contains climate data corresponding to GSOD station locations.

 When using this package, GSOD stations are checked for inaccurate longitude and latitude values and any stations that are missing or having incorrect are